verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] Knowing how to be solitary is central to the art of loving.
 When we can be alone, we can be with others without using them as a means of escape.”
 - [ ] when you hate yourself take a shower. when you hate the world take a walk
 - [ ] My last summer before camp spits me out into the world of summer jobs.
+- [ ] use “special occasion” perfume for normal occasions